leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/face/intersect_boolean.rst

    :Mode:      Edit Mode
    :Menu:      :menuselection:`Face --> Intersect (Boolean)`

-Performs boolean operations with the selection on the unselected geometry.
+Performs Boolean operations with the selection on the unselected geometry.
-While the :doc:`/modeling/modifiers/generate/booleans` is useful for non-destructive edits, access to booleans with a tool in Edit Mode can be useful to quickly perform edits.
+While the :doc:`/modeling/modifiers/generate/booleans` is useful for non-destructive edits, access to these operations with a tool in Edit Mode can be useful to quickly perform edits.

 Boolean
    Difference, Union, Intersect